photoprism/photoprism/README.md

 ## Sponsorship

-We welcome support from corporate sponsors and foundations to improve our funding while we continue working on our first release and beyond.
+Please [reach out](mailto:hello@photoprism.org) to us if you work for an organization that would like to sponsor our project.
 Grants will be used for organizing meetups, visiting conferences, buying test devices, offering perks for contributions and covering the cost of living for full-time developers.

 In exchange, we are happy to mention your support and would love to share our experience with you or your team, either on-site or remote.
 We can also help you getting existing photo collections tagged or build an API that integrates with your infrastructure.

-Please [contact us](mailto:hello@photoprism.org) if you work for an organization that might want to support our project.

 [license]: https://github.com/photoprism/photoprism/blob/develop/LICENSE
 [goreport]: https://goreportcard.com/report/github.com/photoprism/photoprism